YuxingLiu/CarND-Vehicle-Detection/README.md

 The code for this step is contained in the code cells [4]-[5] of [`Vehicle Detection.ipynb`](https://github.com/YuxingLiu/CarND-Vehicle-Detection/blob/master/Vehicle%20Detection.ipynb).

-Color histogram features can be helpful for looking at car vs non-car images.
-I use `np.histogram()` to calculate the color histograms, on `YCrCb` color space with 64 bins on a single channel.
-Here are color histograms examples of vehicle and non-vehicle:
+Color histograms can be helpful for looking at car vs non-car images.
+I use `np.histogram()` to calculate the color histogram features.
+Here are color histograms examples of vehicle and non-vehicle, on `YCrCb` color space with 64 bins on each color channel:

 ![alt text][image2]
 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

 Spatially binnned images still retain enough information to help in finding vehicles.
-I use `cv2.resize()` to calcuate the spatial bins, on `YCrCb` color space with 8x8 pixel resolution.
-Here are spatial binned examples of vehicle and non-vehicle:
+I use `cv2.resize()` to calcuate the spatial binned features.
+Here are spatial binned examples of vehicle and non-vehicle, on `YCrCb` color space with 8x8 pixel resolution on each color channel:

 ![alt text][image6]
 ![alt text][image7]